vivesweb/cli-graph-ml/README.md

  *example.php* -> **example file**

   # NOTE ABOUT OUTLIER FACTOR:
  The class hass a variable with the outlier_factor.
-Normally 3 are good factor.
-If you wan to use other factor, change here:

-         private $outlier_factor = 3;
+There is no trivial solution for x, but usually, a value between 2 and 4 seems practical.
+See set_outlier_factor() Method

  # INSTALLATION: